 Get started

-The first visualization
+The first application

-Now that you know the Peakboard Designer, it’s time to create your first visualization.
+Now that you know the Peakboard Designer, it’s time to create your first application.
 First, drag and drop a [Text] control and define various settings in the attributes as well as the appearance of this control.
 For example, select the desired font, the alignment, and a text to be displayed.
 This text will later be replaced by a data set.
 Add a [Circular gauge diagram] from the [Diagram] group as your second control and adjust attributes such as bar width, value alignment or value font in the [Appearance] area here as well (1).

 1.1 Use resources and images

-Use different file types in your visualization such as image files (JPG or PNG), PDFs or attach Excel files.
+Use different file types in your application such as image files (JPG or PNG), PDFs or attach Excel files.
 For example, drag your logo as an image file to the explorer or go to the folder menu of the resources folder and add a local resource.
 Then you can drag and drop the file from the explorer to a free area of the workspace and specify size and position.
 For other data formats, the process works very similarly.

 1.2 Connect data source